Monday, December 05, 2005

 Moonset over Moab

 The road is long from the entrance to the end, where we will walk the Devils Garden.
 The moon, still with us, is now a deep orange-yellow, like a pumpkin.
 Small, brown rabbits dart across the road.
 Their round eyes glare brightly in the headlights.
 They are everywhere!
-Remembering the heat and barren rocks of this park from yesterday afternoon, it is hard to believe that so much life could be here.
+Remembering the heat and barren rocks of this park from

 False dawn arrives as we come to the end of the line, the Devils Garden Trailhead.
 We start our walk just as we can see the path ahead of us.
 It would be nice to have more light, but the largest arch, Landscape Arch, is about a mile away, and we want to see it at sunrise.
 The rabbits are jumping and running all over the place!
 We try to take pictures of them, but because the light is so low, the shots don’t come out very well.

 We arrive at Landscape Arch before the sun comes up.
 There is a little side trail that gets closer to it, so we go on that to take more pictures.
 Just as we are about to leave, the dawn breaks over the arch, lighting it up like gold!
 The rocks turn rich and vibrant, and as we walk along to other arches, this gold lights them up inside.
-The landscape comes alive with deep shadows and colors against a clear blue sky.

 For about an hour, we are alone in the park.
 It’s great for taking pictures!
 Then one guy shows up and wanders off ahead of us.
 Later on we meet another man with a large tripod and camera.
 We come to a split in the trail near Double O Arch.
 Here we can circle around and go back a different way, but we decide not to.
 The circle trail is longer, and we have already walked at least three miles one way.